 - Service transition strategies from the existing hospital and the interim management of the existing site.

 TSA undertook the role of lead health planner, guiding the planning framework.
 This included managing the development of the models of care, schedules of accommodation, functional briefs, change management and operational readiness plans.

 We assisted with the direct negotiation of procurement and drove the contract execution.
 During the procurement phase, TSA consulted with the Local Health District and Tweed Shire Council to discuss State Signification Development approvals and modification processes due to design finalisation changes.

-The new hospital will provide expanded emergency department services, operating theatres and surgical services, intensive care and rehabilitation services, increased capacity in medical and surgical beds, and a boost to ambulatory care services.
-It will also provide communities with specialised and local health services, such as radiation oncology and cardiac catheterisation, as well as expanded renal services to address the increasing incidence of chronic kidney disease in the Tweed Valley.
+The new hospital will provide expanded emergency department services, operating theatres and surgical services, intensive care and rehabilitation services, increased medical and surgical bed capacity, and a boost to ambulatory care services.
+It will also provide communities with specialised and local health services, such as radiation oncology and cardiac catheterisation, and expanded renal services to address the increasing incidence of chronic kidney disease in the Tweed Valley.

-The new facility will accommodate over 350 beds, include culturally appropriate spaces to meet the needs of Aboriginal and Torres Strait Islander people, and accommodate the needs of the residents and visiting community.
+Accommodating over 350 beds, the project includes culturally appropriate spaces to meet the needs of Aboriginal and Torres Strait Islander People and the needs of the residents and visiting community.